SamuelBrook/library/README.md

-Creating an online library which can store user data for later use.
+Creating a simple online library which can store user data for later use.
+Allows users to create book cards which display basic information about books they may have read or want to read in the future.
+Book cards can be deleted using the remove button and the read status of the book can be modified.
+New book cards can be added with the new book button.